 B.A., The Evergreen State College, 1978

-My first exposure to "self-defense" was in a women's karate class in 1978.
-Not knowing what to expect, I tagged along with several co-workers.
-In 1979, several members of that class (including myself) started FIST (Feminists In Self-defense Training) in Olympia, WA because we wanted greater freedom to develop programs accessible to larger numbers of women.
+Debbie's first exposure to "self-defense" was in a women's karate class in 1978.
+Not knowing what to expect, she tagged along with several co-workers.
+In 1979, several members of that class (including Debbie) started FIST (Feminists In Self-defense Training) in Olympia, WA because they wanted greater freedom to develop programs accessible to larger numbers of women.
 FIST was founded on the belief that women of all ages, sizes, physical abilities, and cultural and economic backgrounds, have the right and ability to defend themselves.
 Its programs differed from most self-defense programs by being based on women's experiences with violence, learning self-defense, and resisting assault successfully.
 They empowered women to trust their instincts and use their abilities.
 FIST no longer exists but Debbie continues to teach when there is a group that wants a class.
 Since the early 1980's, Debbie continued her martial arts training which included Qigong and Taiji in 1995.
 She now primarily teaches Qigong, helping people through their health issues, especially as they age.

 Latest Publication Title

 Self-Defense: The Womanly Art of Self-Care, Intuition, and Choice